-As a contractor, you take on risk of property damage, employee injury and vehicle accidents.
-You are exposed to the risk of bodily injury or property damage to third parties.
-With the right business insurance in place, you can minimize the risk and liabilities that can steal your profits.
+Construction businesses are vulnerable to a number of different risks, like property damage, employee injury, and vehicle accidents.
+With the right business insurance in place, you can minimize the risks and liabilities that can put a big damper on your profits.

 It's a good idea to comparison shop before you buy to make sure you’re getting the coverage you need at a price that fits your business budget.